Man struck, killed while helping family of ducks cross California street

 ROCKLIN, Calif.
-(KTXL) — A man was struck and killed by a car while helping a family of ducks cross a street in Rocklin, California, on Thursday night, according to authorities.
+(KTXL) — A man was struck and killed by a car while helping a family of ducks cross a street in Rocklin, Calif., on Thursday night, according to authorities.

 The Rocklin Police Department said shortly after 8 p.m., the man got out of his vehicle near Park Drive and Stanford Ranch Boulevard to help ducklings in the intersection.